 Preparation Time: 20 mins

 Fry or bake the meatballs until lightly brown so that most of the grease from the meat will melt in the pan and be discarded if you like or otherwise plunge them directly in the tomato sauce.

 Yes, maybe you have to be ready to lose at your very first attempt.
-But
+But I just said: "Maybe". ;-)

 You may be a better cook than I am, and get your best Italian meatballs right away, and win, win, win.
 What ever your cooking skills are, if I finally made my best meatballs surely you can too!